2017 Bradford Bulls season: October 2016

-Long serving academy loose forward Danny Addy and New Zealand prop forward Mitch Clark both signed one year deals at Hull Kingston Rovers.
-Due to Hull KR's relegation both of their contracts were voided and had the option to re-sign for the Bulls, however both decided to honor their contracts with the Hull side.
+Long serving academy loose forward Danny Addy and New Zealand prop forward Mitch Clark both signed one-year deals at Hull Kingston Rovers.
+Due to Hull KR's relegation, both of their contracts were voided and had the option to re-sign for the Bulls; however, both decided to honor their contracts with the Hull side.
 Ex-Bradford player Phil Joseph signed a two-year deal to rejoin the club after a lack of game time at Salford Red Devils, shortly after the Bulls announced the signing of Australian loose forward Lachlan Burr from the Gold Coast Titans on a one-year deal.
-Bradford were due to sign Manly Sea Eagles forward Blake Leary however negotiations fell through at the vital point of talks.
+Bradford were due to sign Manly Sea Eagles forward Blake Leary, but negotiations fell through at the vital point of talks.

 November 2016

-Second-row forward Kurt Haggerty retired from playing rugby league to further his coaching career, he signed on the backroom staff for new Canadian side Toronto Wolfpack..
+Second-row forward Kurt Haggerty retired from playing rugby league to further his coaching career, he signed on the backroom staff for new Canadian side Toronto Wolfpack.
 Second rower Tom Olbison also signed a one-year extension to his contract.
 Prop forward Steve Crossley announced that he had signed for Toronto for the upcoming season.
-Huddersfield Giants announced the signing of prop Paul Clough from the Bulls, in addition to this stand off Lee Gaskell signed a 4-year deal with the Giants.
-During this month, owner Marc Green placed the club in administration for the third time in 4 years due to outstanding tax owed to HMRC.
+Huddersfield Giants announced the signing of prop Paul Clough from the Bulls.
+In addition to this stand off, Lee Gaskell signed a four-year deal with the Giants.
+During this month, owner Marc Green placed the club in administration for the third time in four years due to outstanding tax owed to HMRC.
 Meanwhile, Huddersfield announced the signing of Dale Ferguson from the Bulls on a two-year deal.

 December 2016

 Due to the club being in administration, no signings were made in December.
 According to the administrator there were a number of bids for the club include a couple from multi-millionaires hoping to invest in Odsal Stadium and its surrounding lands.
-However non of these were successful.
+However, none of these were successful.